Keeping Healthy during Coronavirus

 To Levante Staff: Thanks for all you do!

-If you are a frontline health service provider and would like to contact a psychologist at no cost, please visit the Canadian Psychological Association
+If you are feeling stressed and would like to talk with a therapist at no cost, please visit Bounce Back Ontario

 What is it?
 Do I have it?
 What can I do to help myself or others?